awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/key-policy-requirements-EBS-encryption.md

 }
 ```

-Then, create a grant from the external account that delegates the relevant permissions to the appropriate service\-linked role\.
+Then, from the external account, create a grant that delegates the relevant permissions to the appropriate service\-linked role\.
 The `Grantee Principal` element of the grant is the ARN of the appropriate service\-linked role\.
-The Key ID is the ARN of the CMK in your account\.
-The following is an example [create a grant](https://docs.aws.amazon.com/cli/latest/reference/kms/create-grant.html) CLI command giving the service\-linked role named **AWSServiceRoleForAutoScaling** permissions to use the CMK:
+The `key-id` is the ARN of the CMK\.
+The following is an example [create\-a\-grant](https://docs.aws.amazon.com/cli/latest/reference/kms/create-grant.html) CLI command that gives the service\-linked role named `AWSServiceRoleForAutoScaling` in account `111122223333` permissions to use the CMK in account `444455556666`\.

 ```
 aws kms create-grant \